jgm/pandoc/doc/lua-filters.md

 ===========

 Pandoc expects lua files to return a list of filters.
 The filters in that list are called sequentially, each on the result of the previous filter.
+If there is no value returned by the filter script, then pandoc will try to generate a filter by collecting all top-level functions whose names correspond to those of pandoc elements (e.g., `Str`, `Para`, `Meta`, or `Pandoc`).

+Filters are expected to be put into separate files and are passed via the `--lua-filter` command-line argument.
+E.g., if a filter is defined in a file `current-date.lua`, then it would be applied like this:

+    pandoc --lua-filter=current-date.lua -f markdown MANUAL.txt

+The `--lua-filter` can be supplied multiple times, causing the filters to be applied sequentially in the order they were given.
+If other, non-Lua filters are given as well (via `--filter`), then those are executed *after* all Lua filters have been applied.

 Lua Filter Structure
 --------------------